brianglass/anastasis/files/weekday_vespers4.md

 You were made disciples of the Word of God, who lived with mortals, one with them in substance, through his great love for humankind, and truly took their nature and made it divine.
 Therefore, all-wise, glorious Apostles, you followed him with godly steps and imitated his poverty, considering all things to be rubbish.
 And so you threw away your second tunic, taking no staff or purse on the road, and now you have been found worthy to inherit treasures in heaven.

 By your entreaties to the Lord, All-blessed Apostles, rescue us all from the swell of temptations, the dread sophistry of impious heresies, the bitter ill counsel of demons and humans, the twisting and storming of the fire with no light, the worm that lives for ever, the gnashing of teeth and every other punishment.
-Implore him that through self-mastery and the toils we may obtain the rewards of virtue and gain the inheritance of the Kingdom of heaven and GodÂ’s great mercy.
+Implore him that through self-mastery and the toils we may obtain the rewards of virtue and gain the inheritance of the Kingdom of heaven and God’s great mercy.

 ****